Online: ISSN: 1837-1469

 Ensure our people have the tools and skills required to fulfil their roles competently

-Percentage of staff who reported that they were able to access relevant training opportunities
+Percentage of staff who were able to access relevant training opportunities

 Focus on quality, innovation and improvement

-MAIC mentoring program completed by the first cohort of emerging leaders
+Mentoring program completed by the second cohort of emerging leaders

 Increased staff engagement via an online engagement tool